Nudity: Terminology

 In general English usage, nude and naked are often synonyms for a human being unclothed, but take on many meanings in particular contexts.
 Nude derives from Norman French, while naked is from the Anglo-Saxon.
 To be naked is more straightforward, not being properly dressed, or if stark naked, entirely without clothes.
-Nudity has more social connotations, and particularly in the fine arts, positive associations with the beauty of the human body.
+Nudity has more cultural connotations, and particularly in the fine arts, positive associations with the beauty of the human body.

 Further synonyms and euphemisms for nudity abound, including "birthday suit", "in the altogether" and "in the buff".
 Partial nudity may be defined as not covering the genitals or other parts of the body deemed sexual, such as the buttocks or female breasts.

 Origins of nakedness and clothing

-Two human evolutionary processes are significant regarding nudity; first the biological evolution of early hominids from being covered in fur to being effectively hairless, followed by the cultural evolution of adornments and clothing.
+Two human evolutionary processes are significant regarding nudity; first the biological evolution of early hominids from being covered in fur to being effectively hairless, followed by the sociocultural evolution of adornments and clothing.
 In the past there have been several theories regarding why humans lost their fur, but the need to dissipate body heat remains the most widely accepted evolutionary explanation.
 Less hair, and an increase in eccrine sweating, made it easier for early humans to cool their bodies when they moved from living in shady forest to open savanna.
-The ability to dissipate excess body heat helped make possible the dramatic enlargement of the brain, the most temperature-sensitive human organ.
+The ability to dissipate excess body heat was one of the things that made possible the dramatic enlargement of the brain, the most temperature-sensitive human organ.

 Some of the technology for what is now called clothing may have originated to make other types of adornment, including jewelry, body paint, tattoos, and other body modifications, "dressing" the naked body without concealing it.
-According to Leary and Buttermore, body adornment is one of the changes that occurred in the late Paleolithic (40,000 to 60,000 years ago) in which humans became not only anatomically modern, but also behaviorally modern and capable of self-reflection and symbolic interaction.
+According to Mark Leary and Nicole Buttermore, body adornment is one of the changes that occurred in the late Paleolithic (40,000 to 60,000 years ago) in which humans became not only anatomically modern, but also behaviorally modern and capable of self-reflection and symbolic interaction.
 More recent studies place the use of adornment at 77,000 years ago in South Africa, and 90,000—100,000 years ago in Israel and Algeria.
 While modesty is a factor, often overlooked purposes for body coverings are camouflage used by hunters, body armor, and costumes used to impersonate "spirit-beings".

 The current empirical evidence for the origin of clothing is from a 2010 study published in Molecular Biology and Evolution.
 That study indicates that the habitual wearing of clothing began at some point in time between 170,000 and 83,000 years ago based upon a genetic analysis indicating when clothing lice diverged from their head louse ancestors.
 A 2017 study published in Science estimated that anatomically modern humans evolved 350,000 to 260,000 years ago.
 Thus, humans were naked in prehistory for at least 90,000 years.